huggingface/blog/starchat-alpha.md

 Assistant:
 ```

-As we can see, the first part of the prompt “Below are a series…” specifies that the assistant should have characteristics like “helpfulness” and “politeness”, while the dialogue examples condition the model to follow the multi-turn format of a conversation.
+As we can see, the first part of the prompt “Below are a series...” specifies that the assistant should have characteristics like “helpfulness” and “politeness”, while the dialogue examples condition the model to follow the multi-turn format of a conversation.
 When a user asks a question, the whole prompt is fed to the model and it generates an answer after the `Assistant:` prefix.
 The answer is then concatenated to the prompt and the process repeated at every turn.

-Somewhat surprisingly, this technique also works for StarCoder!
+Somewhat surprisingly, this technique also works for `StarCoder`!
 This is enabled by the model’s 8k token context length, which allows one to include a wide variety of programming examples and covert the model into a coding assistant.
-Here’s an excerpt of the StarCoder prompt:
+Here’s an excerpt of the `StarCoder` prompt:

 ```
 Below are a series of dialogues between various people and an AI technical assistant.